marklivolsi/seqo/README.md

 // parts[2].indexes => [7]
 ```

-Seqo also provides a `range` utility function for generating integer ranges:
+Seqo also provides a `range` utility function for generating integer ranges, similar to Python's `range` function:
 ```javascript
 import { range } from 'seqo';